-Paper 2: Listening to a Game
+Paper 2: Listening to a Podcast

-For many years, most people knew the game of soccer as in-person experience at the stadium or through radio.
-Media outlets still broadcast through the airwaves and many people still listen to the radio-style play-by-play analysis of the game.
-For this experience, you must listen to a professional game without watching it.
+For this experience, you must listen to a podcast about soccer.
 The professor will provide a list of websites that have legal and free audio broadcasts.
-After listening the game, you will write a reflection on the experience and comment on how listening to the game differs to watching the game.
-Additionally, reflect on what you gain and/or loses when you are merely hearing a commentator's view of the game.
-Think about how the media empire that presents games on television differs in its influence over you when compared to merely listening to the game.
+After listening, you will write a reflection on the experience and comment on how listening to a podcast changes your view of a game or the sport.
+Additionally, give a summary of the topics discussed.
+Think about how the media empire that presents games on television differs in its influence over you when you merely listen to people talk about a game.

-This writing assignment is to be 250-words and is graded using the Writing Rubric.
+• This writing assignment is to be 250-words and is graded using the Writing Rubric.